 - i.
 Uphold the policy and further the aims and objects of the Union, - ii.
 Take on Presidential duties as appropriate, - iii.
 Be responsible to the President for all aspects of the Union finances, - iv.
-Be responsible to the President for the Union's commercial services, - Co-ordinate trading forums and the finance-related aspects of the Clubs and Societies Board, - vi.
+Be responsible to the President for the Union's commercial services, - v.
+Co-ordinate trading forums and the finance-related aspects of the Clubs and Societies Board, - vi.
 Liaise with Union and College staff as appropriate, - vii.
 Represent the Union on external committees as appropriate, - viii.
 Report to Union Committees as appropriate, and - ix.
 Negotiate other duties with the President.

-12. Deputy President (Clubs and Societies)
+58.55.
+Deputy President (Clubs and Societies)

-The Deputy President (Clubs and Societies) shall:
+- The Deputy President (Clubs and Societies) shall: - i.

-- i.
 Uphold the policy and further the aims and objects of the Union, - ii.
 Take on Presidential duties as appropriate, - iii.
 Be responsible for the effective co-ordination and representation of Union Clubs and Societies, in conjunction with the relevant Union committees, - iv.
-Be responsible to the President for Health and Safety issues within clubs and societies, and chair and administer the Union Health and Safety Committee. - v.
+Be responsible to the President for Health and Safety issues within clubs and societies, and chair and administer the Union Health and Safety Committee, - v.
 Be responsible for the organisation of Freshers' Fayre, - vi.
 Liaise with the Clubs and Societies Administrator to ensure that appropriate support is being given to all Union clubs and societies, - vii.
 Liaise with other Union and College staff as appropriate, - viii.
 Attend the relevant Union Committees, - ix.
-Represent the Union on external committees as appropriate, - Represent Union Clubs and Societies to the British Universities & Colleges Sport (BUCS), - xi.
+Represent the Union on external committees as appropriate, - x.
+Represent Union Clubs and Societies to the British Universities Sports Association, - xi.
 Report to Union Committees as appropriate, and - xii.
 Negotiate other duties with the President.

-13. Deputy President (Education and Welfare)
+59.56.
+Deputy President (Education)

-The Deputy President (Education and Welfare) shall:
+The Deputy President (Education) shall

 - i.
 Uphold the policy and further the aims and objects of the Union, - ii.
 Take on Presidential duties as appropriate, - iii.
-Be responsible for welfare issues and services for all Union members, - Be responsible for co-ordinating the provision of student development and progression within Union activities, - v.
-Be responsible for keeping College informed of student opinion on academic affairs, - vi.
-Be responsible for the academic concerns of all Union members, - vii.
-Be responsible for co-ordinating and publicising all campaigns concerning equal opportunities and welfare issues, - viii.
-Liaise with the Graduate Students Association Chair on all matters concerning students registered on postgraduate courses, - ix.
-Be responsible for organising the training of Union Officers, - x.
-Assist the President in enforcing the Union's Equal Opportunities Policy, - xi.
-Liaise with Union and College staff as appropriate, - xii.
-Attend the relevant Union Committees, - xiii.
-Represent the Union on external committees as appropriate, - xiv.
-Report to Union Committees as appropriate, and - xv.
+Be responsible for identifying and informing College of student opinion on academic affairs and suggesting areas for development, - iv.
+Work with College on enhancing the student experience and provision for student development, - v.
+Be for responsible for the training and running of a Representation Network for the Academic Representatives of the Faculty Unions and other student bodies, - vi.
+Liaise with the Faculty Unions and Graduate Students' Association on all academic matters concerning Undergraduate and Postgraduate students respectively, - vii.
+Liaise with Union and College staff as appropriate, - viii.
+Attend the relevant Union Committees, - ix.
+Represent the Union on external committees as appropriate, - x.
+Report to Union Committees as appropriate, and - xi.
 Negotiate other duties with the President.